This page describes how to start a new experiment in Driverless AI.

-CPU/Memory information including Notifications, Logs, and Trace info.
+CPU/Memory information along with Insights (for time-series experiments), Scores, Notifications, Logs, and Trace info.
 (Note that Trace is used for development/debugging and to show what the system is doing at that moment.)

 For classification problems, the lower right section includes a toggle between an ROC curve, Precision-Recall graph, Lift chart, Gains chart, and GPU Usage information (if GPUs are available).
 For regression problems, the lower right section includes a toggle between a Residuals chart, an Actual vs. Predicted chart, and GPU Usage information (if GPUs are available).
 (Refer to the Experiment Graphs section for more information.)
 Upon completion, an Experiment Summary section will populate in the lower right section.

 The bottom portion of the experiment screen will show any warnings that Driverless AI encounters.
 You can hide this pane by clicking the x icon.